Ignitarium-Renesas/RZV2L_AiLibrary/05_Age_Gender_Detection/README.md

 ## Introduction

 This particular application showcases the capability of deep neural networks to predict age and detect the gender of a person.
-This is a work in progress application.
-Only image based gender recognition code is pushed as of Dec 2022 last week.
-More updates will be available during January 2023.
+Image based gender recognition implementation is availbale.
+More updates will be made available soon.

+sample video on YouTube -[Gender detection demo](https://youtu.be/YGhGVh51r10)

 ## Application details